Coronavirus restriction changes by state

 NEW SOUTH WALES

-* Bondi and Bronte beaches have reopened for exercise only while Tamarama beach is only open for locals.

-* Students will return to classrooms by mid-term following a staged return during the first fortnight.
+* Students will return to classrooms by mid-term following a staged return during the first fortnight of term two.

 * “We know that for many people, they’ve been cooped up in their homes for a number of weeks, and with the exception of exercising, medical needs or buying what they need or going to work, many people have been isolated in their homes,” NSW Premier Gladys Berejiklian said.